dindigit/dindigit.github.io/_posts/2014-06-30-we-love-chrome-dev-editor.md

 ### To publish a new page.

-CLone a git Repo and start coding.
-Woho that's easy.
+Clone a git Repo and start coding.
+Woho that's super easy.

-This is the way to Amarillo.
-Where Some lass is waiting for me.
+This is the way to do you Static Sites.
+This is v cool.

 ![](/uploads/versions/italianvillage---x----1072-572x---.jpg)